michigan-traffic-lab/pyV2XLib/README.md

 output = sdsm_decoder("00292b7f303030303001ec35a4edd26b49d6d1ffffffff00802c800f6cae4a002e13440001800000009014014140")
 ```

 The output of the decoder is a dictionary, whose structure is the same as the SDSM structure defined in ASN.1 files.
-The keys are the varibles' names.
+The keys are the variables names.

 ## Additional information